devicehive/esp8266-firmware/COMMANDS.md

 * "rising" - send notification on rising edge
 * "falling" - send notification on falling edge
 * "both"  - send notification on rising and falling edge
 * "timeout" - notification will be sent only after a certain period of time.
-Minimum is 50 ms. Maximum is 8388607 ms. If not specified previous timeout will be used.
+Minimum is 50 ms. Maximum is 8388607 ms. If not specified, previous timeout will be used.
 Default is 250 ms.

 Mnemonic "all" can be used to set value for all pins.